 - The Butcher: The Butcher Amsterdam is a pretty well-known burger joint that features a modern secret bar to get into.
 They have multiple locations, so you should be able to find one that is nearby your hotel.
 Grab one of these amazing Amsterdam beers while you are there.

-See Related: Travel from London to Amsterdam
+See Related: How to Find Cheap Vacations to Amsterdam

 8. Explore The Many Boutique, Unique Hotel Experiences